luarmr/github-contributions-canvas-drawing/Readme.md

 Create custom text on the GitHub contributions graph for the year 2016, but this time the tool will account for any existing contributions you may have:
 ```
 node <pick_a_path>/app.js  -t "Be Nice" --space-between-letters 2 --year 2016 --user luarmr;
+# Notice that the contrib graph is timezone aware.
+So this may produce unexpected results.
 ```

 Create custom text on your default GitHub contributions graph: